ethereum-optimism/design-docs/protocol/l1-upgrades.md

 As part of the release process, the associated implementation contracts and a new OPCM, will be deployed.

-The Upgrade Controller MUST be a Safe in order to atomically:
+The Upgrade Controller MUST be a Safe in order to perform the following actions atomically:

 1. transfer ownership of the `SuperchainProxyAdmin` to the new OPCM.
 2. call `OPCM.upgrade()` which will return ownership to the Safe immediately upon completing the